 - Country Representations of adoption, acceptance, benefits, and threats of AI usage-related Studies: Studies were grouped according to the countries within which the AI-related research was carried out.
-They were afterward grouped according to countries and into major parts (Northern, Southern, Eastern, Western, and Central) of the sub-Saharan Africa region. - Study Approach: These are the broad research approaches, namely Quantitative, Qualitative, and Mixed Methods prescribed by Creswell (2013) for categorising research approaches, designs or paradigms. - Sample Size: Study sample sizes of subjects were also grouped into small, medium, and large.
-They were coded as (≤150=small); (>150≤250=medium) and (>250=Large), and this was based on (Bervell, Umar, 2017) recommendation for sample size categorisation.
+They were afterward grouped according to countries and into major parts (Northern, Southern, Eastern, Western, and Central) of the sub-Saharan Africa region.

+- Study Approach: These are the broad research approaches, namely Quantitative, Qualitative, and Mixed Methods, prescribed by Creswell (2013) for categorising research approaches, designs or paradigms.

+- Sample Size: Study sample sizes of subjects were also grouped into small, medium, and large.
+They were coded as follows: \leq 150 (small),>150 \leq 250 (medium), and> 250 (large), based on the recommendation by Bervell and Umar (2017) for sample size categorisation.

-- AI usage by academic subject Area: The various academic disciplines where AI technologies are employed and integrated to improve processes, research, and outcomes within those specific fields. - AI Usage by level of Education: This explains the different educational stages or levels where artificial intelligence (AI) technologies have been applied and integrated. - Categories of AI users: These are the various groups or types of individuals and entities that utilize artificial intelligence (AI) technologies for different purposes. - AI Adoption and Acceptance Factors: Factors considered when integrating artificial intelligence for production, research, or learning. - Factors influencing AI usage: These are the factors that collectively or individually determine the integration or application of AI in various contexts. - Benefits from AI usage: This refers to the opportunities, advantages, or help that AI usage offers to society.
-It may encompass improved efficiency, enhanced decision-making, automation of repetitive tasks, and the potential for innovative solutions, fostering advancements across diversity of occupations or fields. - -Threats and Risks of AI Use: This involves the future dangers or unexpected contingencies that AI may cause in societies after continuous usage.
+- AI usage by academic subject Area: The various academic disciplines where AI technologies are employed and integrated to improve processes, research, and outcomes within those specific fields.

+- AI Usage by level of Education: This explains the different educational stages or levels where artificial intelligence (AI) technologies have been applied and integrated.

+- Categories of AI users: These are the various groups or types of individuals and entities that utilise artificial intelligence (AI) technologies for different purposes.

+- AI Adoption and Acceptance Factors: Factors considered when integrating artificial intelligence for production, research, or learning.

+- Factors influencing AI usage: These are the factors that collectively or individually determine the integration or application of AI in various contexts.

+- Benefits from AI usage: This refers to the opportunities, advantages, or help that AI usage offers to society.
+It may encompass improved efficiency, enhanced decision-making, automation of repetitive tasks, and the potential for innovative solutions, thereby fostering advancements across a diverse range of occupations or fields.

-2. Methods and Materials
+-Threats and Risks of AI Use: This involves the future dangers or unexpected contingencies that AI may cause in societies after continuous usage.